Angie55/milestoneFour-chocify/TESTING.md

 - Feedback displays if the expiry date is not valid.
 - I am redirected to the homepage an see an alert message that the payment was successful and my order will be processed shortly.
 - The order is visible on the admin page.

-##### Future devs
-- Option to choose separate shipping address if different from billing.
-- Another payment option such as Paypal.

 #### Login